mrscaer/amazon-redshift-modernize-dw/README.md

 Change to the correct region (us-west-2).

-Track the CloudFormation progress from the CloudFormation Console:
+Optionally, you can look at the events completed by the CloudFormation template from the CloudFormation Console:

 ![GitHub Logo](/images/toronto_cloudformation_events.jpg)

-And/or watch the Redshift Console 'Clusters' section for the cluster to become available:
+And/or review the Redshift Console 'Clusters' section for the cluster to confirm that the cluster is available:

 ![GitHub Logo](/images/toronto_redshift_create_events.jpg)